KevinC-gh/Organize-Files-by-Extension-Personal-Project-1-/README.md

 <img width="1207" height="329" alt="EXT-Sorter_screenshot" src="https://github.com/user-attachments/assets/74623548-c5a3-4c83-b698-64b11da95db9"/>

 Use the "Add Source Folder" and "Add Destination Folder" to add the folders you want to move to and from.
-The Source Folder is the folder you're moving from whereas the destinaton folder is the location you're moving files to.
+The Source Folder is the folder you're moving files from whereas the destinaton folder is the location you're moving files to.
 Note that when selecting a folder, you must go into that folder to select it - just clicking on the folder won't actually select it.
 Use the "Selection" box at the bottom of the window to make sure it's the right file path.

 <img width="422" height="283" alt="select_folder" src="https://github.com/user-attachments/assets/139e91b3-ddef-461f-930d-4a8e7f8bb0dd" />